juanevp/ReferencePathManager/Readme.md

 Paths present in all selected projects are shown in black, when missing from some they are shown in gray.
 The available actions are:
 - `Add`: opens a directory dialog.
 The path selected will be added to all selected projects.
+- `Add From Clipboard`: retrieves the path from system's Clipboard.
+The path will be added to all selected projects.
+The same action can be triggered by using "Ctrl + V" keyboard shortcut.
 - `Delete`: removes the selected paths from the currently selected projects.
 - `Delete All`:  removes the selected paths from all projects in the solution.
 - `Propagate`:  ensures that the selected paths are present in the currently selected projects.